Qayamat (TV series)

-Qayamat (قیامت) is a 2021 Pakistani television series, directed by Ali Faizan Anchan and written by Sarwat Nazir for 7th Sky Entertainment owned by Abdullah Kadwani and Asad Qureshi.
+Qayamat (قیامت) is a 2021 Pakistani television series, directed by Ali Faizan Anchan and written by Sarwat Nazir for 7th Sky Entertainment, owned by Abdullah Kadwani and Asad Qureshi.
 It premiered on 5 January 2021 on Geo TV, every Tuesday and Wednesday.

 Plot

-"Qayamat is a story of a young and beautiful girl whose life decisions are dominated by those around her.
-Eventually, all hell breaks loose when the people closest to her repeatedly make the same mistake making her future bleak.
+"Qayamat is the story of a young and beautiful girl whose life decisions are dominated by those around her.
+Eventually, all hell breaks loose when the people closest to her repeatedly make the same mistake, making her future bleak.

-Ifrah along with her parents and elder sister Samra belongs to the lower middle class and believes in hard work and honesty.
+Ifrah, along with her parents and elder sister Samra, belongs to the lower middle class and believes in hard work and honesty.
 Samrah is in love with her friend's brother Saad.
 Their marriage has also been fixed.
-But, on informing their wealthy uncle Mukhtar, he asks them to break off that marriage and to give Samrah hand for his son Rashid (no one is willing to marry Rashid as he not only failed in eighth grade, he doesn't have a great reputation).
-Ifrah and Samrah's parent first refuse Mukhtar, but he threatens them and tells them that he will take back their house and their shop (it is all in his name).
+But, on informing their wealthy uncle Mukhtar, he asks them to break off that marriage and to give Samrah hand for his elder son Rashid Mukhtar (no one is willing to marry Rashid as he not only failed in eighth grade, he doesn't have a great reputation).
+Ifrah and Samrah's parents first refuse Mukhtar, but he threatens them and tells them that he will take back their house and their shop (it is all in his name).
 On hearing this, Samrah, though reluctant, agrees to the wedding, willing to sacrifice her happiness for her family.

 Meanwhile, Rashid's brother Jawad, comes back from Canada.
 He and Ifrah fall in love with each other, and their marriage is also fixed.